radiant-player/radiant-player-mac/radiant-player-mac/js/gmusic.js/README.md

     - By default, this is 5

 ### Playback
-`googleMusic.playback` exposes interfaces to the state of music playback and its behavior (e.g. shuffle).
+`gmusic.playback` exposes interfaces to the state of music playback and its behavior (e.g. shuffle).

 #### `playback.getPlaybackTime()`
 Retrieve the current progress in a song